WillTran02/SpartaSimulation/README.md

 This program is designed to simulate that increase of trainees versus Sparta's capacity to build new training centres and intake new trainees.

 The current version of the program generates a random number of trainees every month, and a new centre every two months.
 It then proceeds to make every centre perform an intake of a random number of trainees.
 Everyone who doesn't make it into a training centre will be put onto a priority waiting list, from which centres will prioritize their intake from the following month.

+# How to use the program

+- Navigate to SpartaProject/src/main/java/com/sparta/App.java
+- Run the App.java file
+- The program should ask you to enter a number of months.
+Please enter a number greater than 12 (1 year).
+- The program should ask you to enter an option to choose how you wish the report to be displayed.
+Please enter "A" or "B" (case insensitive).
+- The program will run the simulation and deliver your report for that session to the screen.
+- At this point, the program will repeat, giving you the option to run the simulation again with different parameters.